 The length of time it takes to get a Black Belt depends upon a number of factors, including: the style of Martial Arts being studied; how the curriculum is structured; the skill of the instructors; the training program the student chooses to follow; and the discipline, commitment and follow through of the student.
 Therefore, the range is between 3-7 years.
 At United Kung Fu, unlike many other Martial Arts schools, we have implemented a repetition and rotation structure to our curriculum.
 This means that you will have an opportunity to train certain parts of the curriculum on a regular basis; that you will be able to hone and refine what you have learned to make it better; and you will not forget what you have already learned as you continue to advance towards your Black Belt and Self Mastery.

 Yes.
 Some styles are better for this than others.
 You will want to make sure that the classes where you train help you raise your heart rate, and work on your strength and flexibility.
 At United Kung Fu, one of our focuses is to ensure that our students are in great physical condition, as well learning the curriculum.
 Our Beginning, Intermediate and Advanced classes all include flexibility, strength and conditioning elements, which creates a balanced approach to better health and longevity.
-We even have a special Kung Fu Conditioning class for those students who would like more intense physical training and to take their conditioning to the next level.

 Once our students start training with United Kung Fu, they are often inspired and motivated to eat better and sleep better as they start to experience the physical benefits of their training.
 Therefore, we have had numerous students lose anywhere from 20 to 100 pounds during their training with us.